 Step 2: When you see the apple appear on your screen this is when you need to unplug your charger as quickly as possible.

 Step 3: Get ready to plug in the charger again.
 Watch the screen carefully, your home screen will pop up briefly.
 When you see it, plug your charger in right away.
 After this, your screen will go black.
 This means that your device has powered down.

-Let it charge for at least thirty minutes then try to turn on your iPad again and see if the boot loop has stopped.
+Let it charge for at least 30 minutes then try to turn on your iPad again and see if the iPad boot loop error has stopped.

 For an iPad with a Home button: Simply hold down the Power (Top) button on your device.
 At the same time, press down the Home button.
 Hold both buttons down for at least thirty seconds then let your iPad restart.

 For an iPad without a Home button: First respectively press down and release the Volume Up button and Volume Down button, then hold the Power button until the Apple logo is visible.

 Generally speaking, if there are several softwares with old version running on the iPad device, then your iPad will possibly stuck in boot loop.
 Thus you should update your iPad software in time.
 Make sure your iPad has enough storage and connect the device with a stable WiFi environment.